vda-lab/visualisation-tutorial/pages/holoviz/splitting-the-specification.md

 series: holoviz-series
 weight: 3
 ---
 In the previous step, we created a variable `spec` that contained the complete specification for the plot.
-One of the reasons we're looking into using jupyter notebooks instead of the online vega editor, is that we can make a very long specification more manageable by splitting it up: we can extract different parts of the spec into separate variables.
+One of the reasons we're looking into using jupyter notebooks instead of the online vega editor, is that we can _make a very long specification more manageable by splitting it up_: we can extract different parts of the spec into separate variables.

 ### A simple example